 Specific Objectives Content The learner should be able to: describe mitosis and meiosis.
-Mitosis and meiosis • compare mitosis and meiosis. • Comparison of mitosis and meiosis • explain the significance of changes in the nucleus during cell division. • Significance of the cell division events e.g. formation of the spindle fibres, chiasmata, synapsis, bivalents and movement of chromosomes, • state the significance of mitosis and meiosis to living organisms. etcRole of mitosis and meiosis in living organisms (Practical) The learner should be able to: • identify stages of mitosis from prepared slides. • Cells at different stages of mitosis • draw cells at different stages of mitosis. • Models of the nucleic acids: (DNA / RNA), double helix • prepare models or illustrations of DNA and RNA.
+Mitosis and meiosis • compare mitosis and meiosis.
+Comparison of mitosis and meiosis • explain the significance of changes in the nucleus during cell division.
+Significance of the cell division events e.g. formation of the spindle fibres, chiasmata, synapsis, bivalents and movement of chromosomes, • state the significance of mitosis and meiosis to living organisms. etcRole of mitosis and meiosis in living organisms (Practical) The learner should be able to: identify stages of mitosis from prepared slides. draw cells at different stages of mitosis. prepare models or illustrations of DNA and RNA.
+Cells at different stages of mitosis Models of the nucleic acids: (DNA / RNA), double helix